EliiseS/board-demo/README.md

 ## Parking lot

 In addition, for managing the daily stand up parking lot there's a [`Parking lot` project](https://github.com/EliiseS/board-demo/projects/3) avaliable to add issues up for discussion

+## Drawbacks

+- Unable to link issues to issues -> Hard to tell what tasks belong to which user stories
+- Unable to link PR to an issue without the issue being closed on PR completition -> Unable to link a PR that completes half of a user story/task
+- A lot of manual house keeping to make sure issues don't get lost